sravankumarAkula/Movie-backend/README.md

 5.project runs at http://localhost:8080

-REST API:
-1. POST /postMovie
-2. PUT /putMovie
-3. GET /getMovies
-4. DELETE /deleteMovie?id={id}
+### Break down into end to end tests

-SuperGroupAssignment - frontend
+# SuperGroupAssignment - frontend

+front end UI built in angular and consumes the rest api using ajax

+### architecture

-Built in Angular
+Project Frontend built in Angular

+## Steps

 Steps :
 1.Clone the application